IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 ## Kinds of tech-enabled IPV attacks

-* Monitoring: One of the most prevalent methods to enhance IPV is the usage of active monitoring of any online account that the victim has or of any action that the victim does in the digital world.
-This includes a variety of behaviors that feel unwelcomed and intrusive, and can involve threats.
-  The monitoring is "active" in that is a on-going action that the victim can be aware of or not, and that the abuser might want to make them aware or not.
-It can
-  include:
+* Monitoring: A prevalent tactic to facilitate IPV is the active, intrusive monitoring of the victim’s online activities and accounts.
+This ongoing surveillance can encompass a range of behaviors that feel invasive, often involving threats or intimidation.
+The "active" nature of this monitoring means it may be apparent to the victim or entirely hidden, depending on the abuser's intent.
+Forms of monitoring include:
-  * Monitoring e-mail, chat-based or social media communications, or browsing information (history, cookies or more) either directly on the victim's device or through specialised applications.
+  * Monitoring of communication, which can be e-mail-based, chat-based or social media communications, or browsing information
+    (history, cookies or more) either directly on the victim's device or through specialised applications.
   * Monitoring location and whereabouts by looking at the metadata of communication,